Runnable/slash-docker/rails/_posts/2016-06-24-manage-share-images.markdown

 ...
 ```

-Note that in the example above, the tag `latest` still points to the older version of the image.
-This happened because we provided `1.1` as an explicit tag value for the build command and there was no substitution of default values. **Using `latest` as the default tag value is a strong convention used widely in the Docker ecosystem.
-However, it should be understood that Docker implements no special logic to guarantee that the tag `latest` actually points to the most recent version of the image.**
+Note that in the example above, the tag "latest" still points to the older version of the image.
+This happened because we provided "1.1" as an explicit tag value for the build command and there was no substitution of default values. **Using "latest" as the default tag value is a strong convention used widely in the Docker ecosystem.
+However, it should be understood that Docker implements no special logic to guarantee that the tag "latest" actually points to the most recent version of the image.**

 Moving Tags
 -----------

 Tags can be easily moved around; either explicitly by pointing an existing tag to another target with the `docker tag` command, or at build-time.

-Let’s rebuild the image and assign the already existing tags `1.1` and `latest` to the result:
+Let’s rebuild the image and assign the already existing tags "1.1" and "latest" to the result:

 ```bash
 $ echo '#fake update to invalidate cache' >> Rakefile